 Figure 8: Movie theater visits by age bucket (Tableau)

 The data was then analyzed to study, of the movie theater visitors, how many are also subscribed to a PODV service (such as Netflix, Amazon Prime, etc.).
-The analysis reveals that about 4/5 of our theatre goers also subscribe to a PODV service and therefore become the market we focus on.
+The analysis reveals that about 4/5 of survey respondents goers also subscribe to a PODV service and therefore become the market we focus on.